 Stevens-Johnson Syndrome (SJS) is a skin disease that occurs usually from an allergic reaction to medication.
 It is believed that more than 500 people each year are affected by SJS.
 SJS is in fact a life-threatening reaction and typically is caused from over the counter drugs and prescription drugs.

-A study completed by the American Medical Association in 2001 suggests that adverse drug reactions are among the top causes of death in the United States.
+A study completed by the Georgia State Board of Workers Compensation in 2001 suggests that adverse drug reactions are among the top causes of death in the United States.
 Our attorneys at Childers, Schlueter & Smith, LLC are currently reviewing and investigating SJS cases as well as Toxic Epidermal Necrolysis (TEN) cases.
 TENS is also another type of skin reaction that occurs in consumers who take prescription and over the counter drugs.
 The SJS lawyers at Childers, Schlueter & Smith, LLC have filed more SJS lawsuits and TEN lawsuits than most any other firm in the United States.
 Our dedicated passion to helping those afflicted with Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis has been the subject of many discussions, blogs and other forms of public media.

 The following is a detailed list of some of the drugs that are commonly associated with SJS/TEN:

 - Septra DS/ all sulpha antibiotics